-- Eligible taxpayers may make a deposit into the applicable income equalisation scheme. - 2.
-To be deductible in an accounting year, the deposit must be received by the Commissioner: - within the accounting year - within the specified period after the end of the accounting year, or - within a time after the end of the specified period for an accounting year that the Commissioner allows in a case or class of cases (a "late deposit"). - 3.
-If the deposit is made within or after the specified period for an accounting year the taxpayer must, at the time the deposit is made, notify the Commissioner that the deposit is for that accounting year. - 4.
-The Commissioner will accept a late deposit, where the deposit is provided by the earlier of: - one month from the date the taxpayer's income tax return was filed for an accounting year - one month from the taxpayer's income tax return due date for an accounting year. - 5.
-In exceptional circumstances, the Commissioner will extend her discretion beyond the timeframe set out in paragraph 8.
-This is discussed in more detail at paragraphs 91 to 102. - 6.
-The Commissioner must consider every request to allow a late deposit on a case-by-case basis and will decide whether to accept a deposit for the nominated accounting year after careful consideration of the taxpayer's particular circumstances. - 7.
+- 1. Eligible taxpayers may make a deposit into the applicable income equalisation scheme. - 2.
+To be deductible in an accounting year, the deposit must be received by the Commissioner: - within the accounting year; - within the specified period after the end of the accounting year; or - within a time after the end of the specified period for an accounting year that the Commissioner allows in a case or class of cases (a "late deposit"). - 3.
+The taxpayer must, at the time the deposit is made, notify the Commissioner if the deposit is not for the current accounting year. - 4.
+The Commissioner will accept a late deposit where the deposit is provided by the earlier of: - one month from the date the taxpayer's income tax return was filed for an accounting year; - one month from the taxpayer's income tax return due date for an accounting year. - 5.
+In exceptional circumstances, the Commissioner will extend her discretion beyond the timeframe set out in [8].
+This is discussed in more detail at [91] to [102]. - 6.
+The Commissioner must consider every request to allow a late deposit on a caseby-case basis and will decide whether to accept a deposit for the nominated accounting year after careful consideration of the taxpayer's particular circumstances. - 7.
 Where the Commissioner declines to allow a late deposit for the accounting year nominated by the taxpayer, the deposit may still be applied to the accounting year the deposit was made in.
 In this situation, the Commissioner will first contact the taxpayer to give them the option of continuing with the deposit or having it returned to them. - 8.
 The taxpayer is allowed a deduction for a deposit made into the applicable income equalisation scheme for the accounting year that was set out in the taxpayer's notice, provided it is accepted by the Commissioner for the relevant accounting year.
 If the taxpayer's income tax return was filed before the deposit was made, the Commissioner will reassess the return to include the deduction.